pbeza/wildland-core/docs/processes/0001_Commit_message_formalization_and_enforcement.md

 ## Commit message formalization

-In the repository, all issues titles, pull request titles and commit messages must have prefixed with a tag.
+In the repository, all issues titles, pull request titles and commit messages must be prefixed with a tag.

-Currently, we allow tags:
+Currently, following tags are allowed:

-* `chore` - dependency updates, ci updates, refactorings,other changes that don't affect the project functionality
+* `chore` - dependency updates, CI updates, refactorings, other changes that don't affect the project functionality
 * `test` - adding or removing tests; it does not include changes to deployment or CI.
 These go under `chore.`